Baking Cinnamon Rolls with Browned Butter Frosting

-If you make this cinnamon roll recipe, take a photo and share it with us on social media.
-Tag us on Instagram and Facebook @lehimills and use the hashtag #LehiFamily.
-We love to see you all enjoying Lehi Mills products and might even feature your photo on our account.
+If you use this cinnamon roll recipe, take a photo and share it with us on social media.
+Tag us on Instagram and Facebook @lehimills and use the hashtag #LehiMillsFamily.
+We love to see you all enjoying Lehi Mills products and might even feature your photo on our account or stories!

 Cinnamon Rolls with Browned Butter Frosting